sindresorhus/detect-newline/readme.md

 ### detectNewline(string)

-Returns the detected newline or `undefined` when no newline character is found.
+Returns the detected newline or `undefined` when no newline character is found or `\n` when no dominant newline is present.

 ### detectNewlineGraceful(unknown)

-Returns the detected newline or `\n` when no newline character is found or the input is not a string.
+Returns the detected newline or `\n` when no newline character is found, no dominant newline is present, or the input is not a string.

 ## Related